BaileyChessum/teleop_modular/README.md

 ### How input sources work

-Each input source has its own node, with the same name as the input source name defined in your `teleop` node's parameter file, that can be used to:
+Each input source has its own node, with the same name as the input source name defined in your `teleop_modular` node's parameter file, that can be used to:
   - Declare and get parameters to configure the input source
   - Create topic subscriptions, services, etc.